rishiskhare/perplexity-on-google-search/README.md

 "Perplexity on Google Search" is a free Chrome extension that brings the power of Perplexity AI directly into your Google searches.
 Now you can get answers from both Google and Perplexity side-by-side with a single query—no more switching between tabs or typing the same question twice!

 ### **Update (April 2025):
-Perplexity has removed iframe options to be able to embed the page on Google search, so the extension is no longer useable.
-I will archive this repo until a useable solution comes out.
+Perplexity has removed iframe options to be able to embed the page on Google search, so the extension is no longer usable.
+I will archive this repo until a working solution comes out.
 Reach me anytime at rishiskhare [at] gmail [dot] com.

 ## Key Features
 - <b>Seamless Integration:</b> Automatically opens a Perplexity thread alongside your Google search results.